Buddy Stewart

 Pioneering vocalist Buddy Stewart began his career as a standard band singer.
 That all changed, however, in the mid-1940s when he became interested in using voice as an instrument, and he spent the next few years developing the bop style scat technique that would become the hallmark of progressive jazz vocals.
 Sadly, an accident took his life at an early age, cutting short what otherwise could have been a brilliant career.

 While with Krupa, Stewart formed a strong friendship with G-Noter Dave Lambert, bonding over the idea of using the human voice as an instrument.
-In early 1945, Krupa, who had begun to dabble in progressive jazz and liked to encourage his musicians to play the music they enjoyed, recorded a song that Lambert had written, the appropriately named “What’s This?,” with Lambert and Stewart on vocals.
+Krupa had begun to dabble in progressive jazz and liked to encourage his musicians to play the music they enjoyed.
+In early 1945, he recorded a song that Lambert had written, the appropriately named “What’s This?,” with Lambert and Stewart on vocals.
 Highly unique for the time, the recording created, as Down Beat magazine gently put it, a lot of “comment” and prompted both Lambert and Stewart to continue experimenting.

 Stewart became highly popular while with Krupa’s band, especially after jazz singer Anita O’Day replaced Lane in early 1945.
 Together, O’Day and Stewart made a potent combination, with both finishing at the top of band vocalist polls.
 O’Day left to go solo in early 1946, and Stewart, tired of being on the road and wanting to experiment further, intended to follow the same path but ultimately reconsidered.
 Expecting a child in June, the lure of a steady paycheck versus the uncertainty of a career as a single kept him in the Krupa fold for almost another year.
 He announced his departure again in May but it wasn’t until November when he finally made the leap.